hamidi-dev/hamidi-dev/README.md

 ### 🔨 Building

-- **[opentab](https://github.com/hamidi-dev/opentab)** — browse your AI coding spend in the terminal AND in the web browser.
+- **[opentab](https://github.com/hamidi-dev/opentab)** — browse your AI coding spend in the terminal and in the web browser.
 OpenCode, Claude Code, Codex & more.
 - **[gitrivia](https://github.com/hamidi-dev/gitrivia)** — git forensics: uncover your repo's structure and secrets.

 ### 🌱 Neovim & org-mode